 Another place to find the top Illinois animals is the Shawnee National Forest near Harrisburg.
 This forest contains wilderness areas such as Bald Knob, Lusk Creek and Garden of the Gods.
 Other wildlife refuges are Crab Orchard, Emiquon, Hackmatack, Meredosia and the areas around the upper and middle Mississippi River.

-State parks, natural areas and fish and wildlife areas include Apple River, Jubilee College, Fox Ridge, Lake Murphysboro, Baldwin Lake, Heidecke Lake, Pekin Lake, Turkey Bluffs and the Kaskaskia River.
+State parks, waterfalls, natural areas and fish and wildlife areas include Apple River, Jubilee College, Fox Ridge, Lake Murphysboro, Baldwin Lake, Heidecke Lake, Pekin Lake, Turkey Bluffs and the Kaskaskia River.
 There’s also the Sielbeck Forest, the Volo Bog and Harry “Babe” Woodyard State Natural Area.
 Among the creatures to be seen in these places are:

 The other large mammal besides the white-tailed deer is the bison, which are native to Illinois and have been reintroduced into the state after being extirpated.
 A herd of about 30 individuals grazes on the Nachusa Grasslands.
 The larger predators in Illinois are the coyote, the American black bear and the bobcat.
 Though there’s no breeding population of cougars, the big cats pass through the state on their way to somewhere else.
 Red and gray foxes also call Illinois home.